EscamillaJuan/BinaryClassification/README.md

 ## Requirements

 - Python 3.7 or higher
-- Required packages: pandas, scikit-learn, matplotlib
+- Required packages: pandas, scikit-learn, matplotlib, seaborn,  numpy

 ## How to Run